Trump just asked the SEC to look into ditching quarterly earnings

 Given the president’s business background, Elson pointed out that Trump has firsthand experience with the expenses associated with quarterly filing requirements as well as pressure from investors, but he wasn’t convinced that switching from four times to twice a year would solve the problem of investors fixating on short-term performance.

-While investors in a handful of companies — Amazon and Tesla, for instance — have been willing to tolerate poor quarterly earnings in return for the expectation of better long-term performance, these are outliers, Elson said.
+While investors in a handful of companies — Amazon and Tesla, for instance — have been willing to tolerate poor quarterly earnings in return for the expectation of better long-term performance, most companies’ share prices are impacted by their quarterly results.

+“A lot of shareholder and company organisations... have called for dropping them altogether and having a single annual call so that the board and executives can truly focus on the long term,” said Paul Hodgson, an independent corporate governance analyst.
+“Short-sellers and day traders may not like it, but the big mutual funds and most big corporations would like to ditch quarterly calls,” he said, on the grounds that corporate executives would be more likely to make long-term investments that wouldn’t produce a return right away.

+“Investors and advocates for investors have consistently favored quarterly disclosures,” said Marcus Stanley, policy director at advocacy group Americans for Financial Reform, who said investors could be at a disadvantage if they lose quarterly visibility into a company’s operations.

+“Six months is just a long time in economic time in terms of things that can happen to a company,” he said.

-In an op-ed in The Wall Street Journal this summer, Warren Buffett and JPMorgan Chase CEO Jamie Dimon floated one possible solution.
-They did not endorse eliminating or reducing quarterly reporting, but instead suggested that public companies stop making predictions for future earnings, writing, “Quarterly earnings guidance often leads to an unhealthy focus on short-term profits.”
+In an op-ed in The Wall Street Journal this summer, Warren Buffett and JPMorgan Chase CEO Jamie Dimon floated one possible compromise, suggesting that public companies stop making predictions for future earnings.
+“Quarterly earnings guidance often leads to an unhealthy focus on short-term profits,” they wrote.

+Dimon and Buffett defended the practice of reporting earnings quarterly, though, writing, “We support being open with shareholders about actual financial and operational metrics.”